Chapter 2: The Infrastructure of Trust

 Starting this week and continuing throughout the semester, maintain a research log in Obsidian.
 Each week, create a note titled Week [N] - Research Log with the following prompts:

-- What I learned this week (about methods, theory, or the music dataset)
+- What I learned this week (about methods, theory, or the dataset)

 - Questions I’m wrestling with (confusions, curiosities, uncertainties)